 Get flyers out in the area.

-Flyers may seem so basic and simple that it’s hard to believe they can really work, but when it comes to promoting your business in your area, they can be surprisingly effective.
+Flyers may seem so basic and simple that it’s hard to believe they can really work, but when it comes to promoting your business in your area like at the beauty bar, they can be surprisingly effective.
 The key is in designing a flyer that grabs attention and generates an appealing image for your brand, and in being strategic about where you place them.
 Consider where your target market is likely to spend time, then pin your flyers or hand them out in those areas.
 If you have enough space in your budget, it may be helpful to hire a freelance designer to make sure your flyer has immediate impact.

 Visit trade shows.